df-rw/go-htmx-multistep-form/README.md

 ```

 Here, we are turning on AJAX reqeusts for this form, and telling htmx to replace
-this entire form, with the HTML that is returned (ie. the next form).
+this entire form, with the HTML that is returned from `/form/one`.

 ### Update server to check for htmx requests